5 of our favorite virtual team-building activities to grow a strong remote team

-One of the best things about working remotely is the freedom to do your job from anywhere in the world.
-But being part of a distributed team comes with certain challenges: when you can only meet your co-workers in person once or twice a year, it’s difficult to learn about interesting habits they may have outside of work, spot character-defining quirks, or even just get to know them as people.
+One of the best things about working remotely is the freedom to do your job from wherever you choose.
+But being part of a distributed team also comes with several challenges: for example, if you're new to the team and you can only meet your co-workers in person once or twice a year, it’s difficult to learn about interesting habits they may have outside of work, spot character-defining quirks, or even just get to know them as people.

-As our team continues to expand (we’re aiming to reach 100+ people in 2019—join us!), we’re finding that we have to be very intentional and proactive about building personal connections.
+As our fully remote team has grown past 100, we’ve made an effort to be intentional and proactive about building personal connections.
 Face-to-face interaction outside of a video call may be rare, but that doesn't stop our online team from getting to know one another.
-Here’s a list of five of our favorite strategies for creating virtual spaces to socialize and hang out.
+This blog post gives you a list of five of our favorite strategies for creating virtual spaces to socialize and hang out.